neajul/New-Dependencies/Notes/Unfiltered Notes.md

   * the internet has become the cloud, but actually the internet was the cloud in the first place
 * [gerogian woman cut the internet by acident](https://www.theguardian.com/world/2011/apr/06/georgian-woman-cuts-web-access) (from Tina)
 * **The cloud is NOT everywhere (even in germany it is not)**
+* When talking about network politics, we also like to gloss over the fact how bad it is to build a computer, even an "ethical" one.
+  * This weird divide between virtual and physical is also why I thought the Trust text was so whack, ok you use discord, but where does it run?